 Student Resource Center (SRC)

 Lower Level, Kryzsko Commons (507.457.2456)

 The Student Resource Center (SRC) is a one-stop resource for students, prospective students, families, and community members seeking information about WSU and the Winona area.
-The SRC is also the satellite site for the Warrior Hub, which supports students with information on admissions, financial aid, registration, advising, career and employment, housing, parking, library services, and more.
-“ASK WSU” is coordinated through the staff at the SRC.
+The SRC is also the satellite site for the Warrior Hub, supporting students with information on admissions, financial aid, registration, advising, career and employment, housing, parking, library services, and more.
+“ASK WSU”, the Winona State FAQ site, is coordinated by the SRC staff.

 If students have questions prior to, during, or after their time at WSU, the SRC is here for them.
 Frequently asked questions can be accessed through the “ASK WSU” icon on the website.
 Routine inquiries can be handled by the SRC, making it a convenient WSU resource.
 The SRC’s hours of operation and offered services are expanded on a regular basis; check the website for current hours.